Pan-Fried Shanghainese Pork Dumplings with Ginger Soy Dipping Sauce

 What goes well with Pan-Fried Shanghainese Pork Dumplings with Ginger Soy Dipping Sauce?

-Chinese dumplings like this pair well with a simple grain (rice, couscous, or crusty bread), a quick salad with acid (lemon vinaigrette, pickled onions), and a pan sauce or yogurt-based dip.
+Chinese asian fusion like this pair well with a simple grain (rice, couscous, or crusty bread), a quick salad with acid (lemon vinaigrette, pickled onions), and a pan sauce or yogurt-based dip.
 Tap "Plan a meal with the AI" to get specific side suggestions.